DJDanl/cpp-docs.pt-br/docs/atl/reference/ccomcritseclock-class.md

 #### <a name="parameters"></a>Parâmetros
  *TLock*
- O objeto a ser bloqueada e desbloqueada.
+ O objeto a ser bloqueado e desbloqueado.

 ## <a name="members"></a>Membros